 The best way to prevent hepatitis B virus (HBV infection) is to be vaccinated.
-Two HBV vaccines are available: Recombivax HB and Engerix-B. Both vaccines require three injections administered over a six-month period.
+A new HBV vaccine (Heplisav-B) was approved for adults over age 18 years.
+Heplisav-B is given in two doses, one month apart.
+Two older HBV vaccines are available: Recombivax HB and Engerix-B. Both vaccines require three injections administered over a six-month period.
 The side effects of the hepatitis B vaccine are usually mild and may include soreness at the injection site and mild flulike symptoms.

 A combined hepatitis A (HAV) and HBV vaccine is available (Twinrix), which also requires three injections administered over a six-month period but offers the added advantage of protecting against both viral infections.
 Pediarix is a combination vaccine that protects against HBV, diphtheria, tetanus, whooping cough (pertussis) and poliovirus.

-The HBV vaccine is generally effective for more than 90 percent of adults and children who receive all three doses.
+In clinical trials, Heplisav-B was effective 95 percent in adults.
+Older HBV vaccines are generally effective for more than 90 percent of adults and children who receive all three doses.
 People with compromised immune systems may be less likely to develop immunity to HBV through vaccination.

 Who Should Be Vaccinated Against Hepatitis B